 Thinkin' about ways to extend Summer Institutes into open public spaces, on and offline

 Colleagues of mine from the Philadelphia Writing Project asked me recently if I had suggestions about ways that they might think about extending their Summer Institute (SI) beyond the summer and into spaces, on and offline.
 The goals were to allow for beyond-the-summer discussions as well as to support others in joining in and participating beyond that particular SI cohort.
 Below are a set of Whys followed by a list of Hows ideas that I put together for them; sharing them here as a resource for other writing project sites and colleagues across the country.
-Feel free to add to an editable version of this list!

 - To design for connected learning we must be connected learners ourselves.

 - Because literacy and civic engagement/innovation are key to participation in an ever connected world … and we need to learn what this looks like in these spaces together.